On this page

 Your feelings after treatment

-Our cancer support specialists and other organisations, like the NET Patient Foundation, can give you information about counselling in your area.
+Our cancer support specialists and other organisations, like Neuroendocrine Cancer UK, can give you information about counselling in your area.